nowo-tech/PhpQualityTools/docs/UPGRADE.md

 - ✅ Your customizations in `*.custom.php` files are **always preserved**
 - ✅ Main config files (`rector.php`, `.php-cs-fixer.php`, etc.) are **not modified**
-- ✅ New configuration files are **not automatically created** during updates
+- ✅ New configuration files are **automatically created** during updates if they don't exist (starting from version 1.0.6)

 ### 3. Get Latest Base Configurations (Optional)